Hackingzone/airgeddon/README.md

 **El padrino** for Catalan translations.<br/>
 **Luan** for Portuguese translations.<br/>
 **MiAl** for Russian translations.<br/>
-**xtonousou** for Greek translations, beta testing, suggestions and the help received fixing code warnings and other stuff.<br/>
+**xtonousou** for Greek translations, beta testing, suggestions, the help received fixing code warnings and other stuff.<br/>
 <br/>
 Thank you too to other authors who inspired me with their scripts:<br/>
 *vk496 -> Linset*<br/>